wp-plugins/big-ass-radio/readme.txt

 = Can I add my own content? =

 No, but maybe.
-Contact us if for options.
+Contact us for options.

 Custom mods are handled by Fourteen Six Street, LLC.
 Contact by emailing info@146st.com.

 == Changelog ==

-= 1.0 =
+= 1.1 =

 * Initial public release.